-Punctuality of this service has been regarded as one of the best in the whole of the UK.: both recent trips were pretty well bang on time arriving in the capital of the Highlands after carrying out the what I call the ‘Edinburg shuffle’ in the sidings.
+Punctuality of this service has been regarded as one of the best in the whole of the UK.
+Both recent trips were pretty well bang on time arriving in the capital of the Highlands after carrying out the what I call the ‘Edinburgh shuffle’ in the sidings.
 This is where the train splits into three sections.
 One section heads to Fort William, one to Aberdeen and of course the third to Inverness.

 The new train in its Caledonian Sleeper teal livery outside, has time-shifted inside to the 21st century.